Birds of Special Interest

 1. Texas rarity as outlined by the Texas Bird records Committee (TBRC)

-2. Regional rarity for specific ecological zones
+2. Regional rarity for specific ecological zones (see NC Texas Rarities on this website for information this region's rarities)

 3. Highly sought after species for reasons of localized distribution, irregular movements, or subjective reasons of uniqueness